Spear phishing: What is it and how to prevent it

 Share this article:

-If you have read our posts related to social ingineering ploys (phishing, smishing, whaling and vishing), you already know that many kinds of scams are derived from phishing.
+If you have read our posts related to social engineering plots (phishing, smishing, whaling and vishing), you already know that many kinds of scams are derived from phishing.
 But it’s important to learn about the most prevalent one, spear phishing.
 Unfortunaltely, this kind of fraud is also the most dangerous for businesses.

 What is spear phishing?